dancomanlive/dagger-fastapi-llm-demo/README.md

 This project is a minimal demo of an AI-powered API using FastAPI, Dagger, and OpenAI.
 The API runs entirely in Docker and exposes simple endpoints that leverage Dagger for containerized function execution.

+Dagger transforms complex software integrations into a clean, cacheable, and parallelizable directed acyclic graph (DAG) of containerized functions.
+Each node in this DAG is a purpose-built container with explicit inputs and outputs, creating natural dependencies between processing steps.
+This design ensures that containers are created on-demand, execute their specific tasks in complete isolation, and terminate after delivering their results, optimizing resource utilization and enhancing security through strict container boundaries.
+For example, the text analysis pipeline creates a clear flow from raw input → container creation → text processing → result extraction → client response, with each step isolated yet seamlessly connected.

+With the introduction of LLM integration, Dagger extends its capabilities by allowing AI agents to interact with these containerized functions.
+The LLM core type enables native integration of LLMs into workflows, allowing them to automatically discover and use available Dagger Functions in the provided environment.
+This means that an LLM can analyze the available tools and select which ones to use to complete assigned tasks, effectively acting as an intelligent orchestrator within the DAG.

 <img width="1710" alt="Screenshot 2025-05-04 at 15 05 54" src="https://github.com/user-attachments/assets/8033e815-1c23-4662-9041-8e59c23f225c" />

 ## 🚀 Features